-To find the answers, there are seven valuable Key Performance Indicators (KPIs) you should be monitoring.
+To find the answers, there are several key performance indicators (KPIs) you should be monitoring.
 And the first place you should focus is inventory.
-Inventory ensured that businesses are able to deliver what customers want, when they want it.
+Inventory ensures that businesses are able to deliver what customers want, when they want it.
 But how do you strike the fine balance between having enough and having too much?

-Holding industry is costly.
-There are opportunity costs, since that capital cannot then be invested elsewhere.
-Then there’s the costs for warehouses, staff, electricity, and so on to store the industry.
+Holding inventory is costly.
+There are opportunity costs, since that capital can't then be invested elsewhere.
+Then there’s the costs for warehouses, staff, electricity, and so on to store the inventory.
 Finally, inventory is a risky investment.
 If demand shifts before the entire inventory has been sold, the remaining items in stock may be drastically reduced in value and have to be sold at a discount.
 Or worse, not sold at all.

 The right KPIs, though, will help manage this risk.
 Let’s take a look at the first three today.

 This KPI measures how well an organization moves inventory.
 Simply put, it shows how often the organization has sold the entire value of its inventory over the course of the year.
 A related perspective is given by inventory days on hand, which shows how many days it would take to deplete the average inventory kept by the organization.